casperchew/SC2002/README.md

 ```

 Different users have differently formatted UserIDs.
 Since the method body of `getUserID()` is dynamically binded during runtime, this allows the program to treat all these subclasses as a User while still preserving their specific behaviors.
+This keeps the `User.java` class and its subclasses maintainable and extensible.

+## Coupling and cohesion

 ## Design princples used